Rupert Ponsonby, 7th Baron de Mauley: Background and education

-Ponsonby was born to Col. Hon.
-Thomas Maurice Ponsonby, TD, JP, DL (1930–2001), of The Common, Little Faringdon, Lechlade, late Royal Wessex Yeomanry, High Sheriff of Gloucestershire, and his wife Maxine Henrietta (née Thellusson, 1934–2020), daughter of William Dudley Keith Thellusson, of 39, Draycott Place, SW3, of the Brodsworth Hall branch of the family of the Barons Rendlesham.
+Ponsonby was born to Col. the Hon.
+Thomas Maurice Ponsonby (1930–2001) of The Common, Little Faringdon, Lechlade, late Royal Wessex Yeomanry, High Sheriff of Gloucestershire, and his wife Maxine Henrietta (née Thellusson, 1934–2020), daughter of William Dudley Keith Thellusson, of 39, Draycott Place, SW3, of the Brodsworth Hall branch of the family of the Barons Rendlesham.
 The 5th Baron de Mauley was his paternal grandfather.

 He was educated at Eton College, an independent school for boys near Windsor, Berkshire.

 Military service

 Ponsonby first joined the Territorial Army in 1976, when he was commissioned into the Royal Wessex Yeomanry as a second lieutenant.
 He was promoted to lieutenant in 1978, major in 1988, and lieutenant-colonel in 2003.
 In 1988, he was awarded the Efficiency Decoration (Territorial) (TD).
 He retired in 2005.
-On 1 June 2011 he was appointed Colonel Commandant Yeomanry, and on 1 July 2015 he became Honorary Colonel of the Royal Wessex Yeomanry.
+From 1 June 2011 to 1 January 2024 he was Colonel Commandant Yeomanry, attached to the Royal Armoured Corps, and from 1 July 2015 to 2022 he was Honorary Colonel of the Royal Wessex Yeomanry.
+On 1 April 2025 appointed Squadron Honorary Colonel C (Royal Gloucestershire Hussars) Squadron, the Royal Wessex Yeomanry Army Reserve.